 Wyoming has many options available for improving its energy efficiency efforts.
-To help reduce energy waste in homes and businesses and support economic development, the state could incent utilities to include efficiency in their resource planning processes and meet specific savings targets.
+To help reduce energy waste in homes and businesses and support economic development, the state could incentivize utilities to include efficiency in their resource planning processes and meet specific savings targets.
 Wyoming could lead by example by working to increase the efficiency of state buildings and fleets, then build upon municipal efforts to adopt more recent building energy codes by updating the statewide voluntary code and expanding code compliance efforts.
-In the transportation sector, the state could implement strategies to manage highway vehicle miles traveled or develop a freight transportation plan that prioritizes efficient freight movement practices.
-To generate additional energy savings, the state could enact policies to encourage combined heat and power (CHP) system deployment.
+In the transportation sector, the state could implement strategies to manage highway vehicle miles traveled and advance measures and incentives to promote adoption of electric vehicles (EVs) and related infrastructure.